linebender/vello/README.md

 In addition, the shaders are provided under the terms of the [Unlicense].
 The intent is for this research to be used in as broad a context as possible.

+The dx12 backend was adapted from piet-dx12 by Brian Merchant.

 Contributions are welcome by pull request.
 The [Rust code of conduct] applies.

 [piet-metal]: https://github.com/linebender/piet-metal